Logo

 Before that, I earned dual Bachelor's degrees from National Taiwan University, double majoring in Mechanical Engineering and Physics.
 My undergraduate research experience includes intelligent elderly-care robotics, adviced by Professor Li-Chen Fu at Advanced Control Laboratory, and computational astrophysics with Dr. Hsien Shang at Academia Sinica, Institute of Astonomy and Astrophysics (ASIAA).

-My research interests lie in robust robot perception and planning, with a focus on developing algorithms that enable robots to achieve human-level perception and understanding of their environments.
-Specifically, my current research explores the integration of robot vision and physical interaction with surrounding environments to autonomously construct 3D scene representations that encode both visual and physical properties.
-In the long term, I aim to develop methods that leverage such representations to enhance robot autonomy, enabling more robust planning and reliable operation in real-world environments.
+I am broadly interested in robust robotic perception and planning, with a focus on developing algorithms that enable robots to achieve human-level perception and understanding of their environments.
+My current research explores how to integrate robot vision and robot-environment interactions to autonomously generate physically accurate 3D scene representations.
+In the long term, I aim to enhance robot autonomy and robustness leveraging 3D world models, enabling more robust planning and operation in real-world environments.

 News

 Nov.
-2025 Honored to received the Rackham International Students Fellowship for the 2025-2026 academic year!
+2025 Honored to receive the Rackham International Students Fellowship for the 2025-2026 academic year!
 See the Department announcement here.

 May 2025 Presented my work at ICRA 2025 in Atlanta, GA.